Ensemble Kalman filter based Sequential Monte Carlo Sampler for sequential Bayesian inference: Numerical examples

 Our second example is the Lorenz 63 model, a popular example used in several works on parameter estimation, such as \cite{annan2004efficient,mehrkanoon2012parameter}.
 Specifically the model consists of three variables $x$, $y$ and $z$, evolving according to the differential equations

 where $\alpha$, $\rho$ and $\beta$ are three constant parameters.
 In this example we take the true values of the three parameters to be $\alpha=10$, $\beta=8/3$ and $\rho=28$, which we assume that we have no knowledge of.
-Now suppose that observations of $(x,y,z)$ are made at a sequence of discrete time points: $\tau = t\cdot \Delta_t$ for $\Delta_t=0.1$ and $t=1,...,100$, and we want to estimate the three parameters $(\alpha,\beta,\rho)$ from these observed data.
-The measurement noise here is taken to be zero-mean Gaussian with variance $3^2$, and the priors of the three parameters are also taken to be Gaussian with means {$[6, 0, 24]$}, and variances $[1, 1 ,1]$.
+Now suppose that observations of $(x,y,z)$ are made at a sequence of discrete time points: $\tau = t\cdot \Delta_t$ for $\Delta_t=0.1$ and $t=1,...,50$, and we want to estimate the three parameters $(\alpha,\beta,\rho)$ from these observed data.
+The measurement noise here is taken to be zero-mean Gaussian with variance $3^2$, and the priors of the three parameters are also taken to be Gaussian with means {$[6, 0, 24]$}, and variances $[1, 1 ,1]${ (the prior is chosen so that it covers the regime that can result in chaotic behavior) }.
 The data used in our numerical experiments are shown in Fig.~\ref{f:lorenz63data01}.

 In the numerical experiments, we conduct inference for two different cases: one is that variable $x$ is observed and the other is that $y$ is observed.
-In each case we draw samples from the posterior distributions with EnKF, EnKF-SMCS and EnKF-SMCS-WR, where $10^3$ samples are drawn with each method.
-We plot the estimation bias errors for the case that $x$ is observed in Fig.~\ref{f:x1} and those for that with $y$ being observed in Fig.~\ref{f:x2}.
-As before, the time steps where the actual weights are computed are marked by asterisks.
-One can see that, in both cases, the errors in the EnKF is larger than those in the two SMCS methods, especially for parameter $\alpha$.
-Once gain, the two SMCS methods yield largely the same bias errors while EnKF-SMCS-WR employs much less computations of the actual weight: 15 time steps in the first case and 14 in the second (indicated by asterisks in Fig.~\ref{f:x2}).
+In each case we draw samples from the posterior distributions with EnKF, EnKF-SMCS and EnKF-SMCS-WR, MH-SMCS, where $500$ samples are drawn with each method.
+All the numerical experiments are repeated 10 times.
+We plot the average errors for the case that $x$ is observed in Fig.~\ref{f:x1} and those for that with $y$ being observed in Fig.~\ref{f:x2}.
+One can see that, in both cases, the errors in the EnKF is larger than those in the three SMCS methods, especially for parameter $\alpha$.
+Once again, the three SMCS methods yield similar errors while EnKF-SMCS-WR employs much less computations of the actual weight: on average 9 time steps in the first case and 8 in the second.
 The example shows that even for problems where the posterior distributions are rather close to Gaussian, the SMCS can further improve the estimation accuracy.